Probely/farcaster-onprem-agent/README.md

 * The Agent has been hardened in several ways, from hardened kernel settings to proper cryptographic algorithms choices, that meet modern security recommendations.
-* Probely has no administrative access to the appliance (VM).
+* Probely has no administrative access to the Agent (e.g. root access on the Agent Virtual Machine).
-* The appliance supports custom firewall rules; network access can be further restricted.
+* You can define custom firewall rules, and network access can be further restricted.
-* The appliance does not listen on any public Internet port, reducing its attack surface.
+* The Agent does not listen on any public Internet port, reducing its attack surface.
 Instead, it creates an outbound connection to Probely’s network.